 - fatty liver disease, most common in those with obesity or who eat a high-fat diet

-- autoimmune diseases, which happen when the body attacks the cells of the liver
+- autoimmune diseases, when the body attacks the cells of the liver

 - failure of other organs